JohanssonRein/JohanssonRein.github.io/_pages/about.md

 * I am currently an undergraduate student at McGill University, located in Montréal, Canada.
 My major is Honors Applied Mathematics with a concentration in statistics.

 * I was in Honors Statistics and Computer Science for the first two years of my study, and I transferred to Honors Applied Mathematics on my third year to further develop a solid training in mathematics.
-My undergraduate coursework include:
+My undergraduate coursework includes:

   * 4 semesters of calculus (Single Variable Differential Calculus; Single Variable Integral Calculus; Multi-Variable Calculus and Advanced Calculus)
   * 4 semesters of real analysis (Single Variable Real Analysis I, II; Measure Theory and Lebesgue Integration theory; Functional analysis)